strimzi/strimzi.github.io/_posts/2023-08-31-kafka-node-pools-whats-next.md

 Once the migration to KRaft and node pools moves forward, we will also start working on the Strimzi `v1` API.
 Evolving the APIs of the Custom Resources can be complicated.
 However, once the ZooKeeper support is removed from Apache Kafka and Strimzi, we will be able to remove the ZooKeeper-related options from the `Kafka` custom resource definition.
-We will be also able to remove the Kafka options that moved into the `KafkaNodePool` resources such as the number of replicas or storage configuration.
+We will be also able to remove from the `Kafka` resource those options that have moved into the `KafkaNodePool` resources, such as the number of replicas or storage configuration.

 ### More configurable options